patrick-heese/aws-tgw-site-to-site-vpn/README.md

 ## Acknowledgments
 This project was inspired by a course from [acantril](https://github.com/acantril/learn-cantrill-io-labs/tree/master/aws-simple-site2site-vpn).
 The architecture diagram included here is my own version, adapted from the original course diagram.
-I designed and developed all Infrastructure-as-Code (CloudFormation) and project documentation.
+I designed and developed all Infrastructure as Code (CloudFormation) and project documentation.